Andy Ogles: Personal life

-Ogles lives on a farm in Culleoka, Tennessee, with his wife, Monica, and their three children.
-When Ogles visits Washington D.C., he has been observed as staying at a townhouse operated by Steve Berger, an archconservative evangelical pastor.
+Ogles lives on a farm in Culleoka, Tennessee with his wife Monica and their three children.
+When Ogles visits Washington, D.C., he has stayed at a townhouse operated by Steve Berger, an evangelical pastor.
 His cousin Brandon Ogles is a former member of the Tennessee House of Representatives.
 Ogles faced criticism when nearly $25,000 in donations received via GoFundMe to finance a child burial garden in his stillborn child's memory appeared to have gone unspent.